ssaish01/Reverse-Shell/README.md

 ### 1. **Multi-Client Communication**

-1. Navigate to the `multi_client` directory:
-    ```bash
-    cd multi_client
-    ```

-2. Edit the `client_1.py` and `client_2.py` files to set the correct server IP address:
+1. Edit the `client_1.py` and `client_2.py` files to set the correct server IP address:
     ```python
     host = '192.168.1.6'  # Replace with the server's IP address
     port = 9999
     ```

-3. Ensure that the specified port (`9999` by default) is open and not blocked by firewalls.
+2. Modify the port number to your convenience.
+Ensure that the port is open and not blocked by firewalls.

 ---

 ## Running the Multi-Client Program

 ### Step 1: Start the Server
-1. Navigate to the `multi_client` directory.
-2. Run the server script:
+1. Run the server script:
    ```bash
    python multi_client_server.py
    ```
-3. The server will bind to the specified port (`9999`) and start accepting multiple client connections.
+2. The server will bind to the specified port (`9999`) and start accepting multiple client connections.

 ### Step 2: Start the Clients
-1. Navigate to the `multi_client` directory.
-2. Run the client scripts:
+1. Run the client scripts:
    ```bash
    python client_1.py
    python client_2.py
    ```
-3. Each client will connect to the server.
+2. Each client will connect to the server.
 You can use the server to interact with any connected client.

 ---